-*- coding: utf-8 -*-

 if ii % (print_period * 10) == 0:

-'It.', 'Err') + '\n' + '-' * 19)
+print("{:5s}|{:12s}".format("It.", "Err") + "\n" + "-" * 19)

-print('{:5d}|{:8e}|'.format(ii, err))
+print("{:5d}|{:8e}|".format(ii, err))

 if err <= stopThr and ii > numItermin: